 Method Instructions Through your Financial Advisor Your Financial Advisor can help you establish your account and buy shares on your behalf.
 To receive the current trading day's price, your Financial Advisor must receive your request in good order prior to the close of regular trading on the NYSE, usually 4:00 p.m., Eastern time.
 Your Financial Advisor may charge you fees for executing the purchase for you.
-By check (new account) (1) For new accounts, send to the Fund, at the address noted below, (2) a completed application and check made payable to "Highland Funds I - NexPoint Event Driven Fund."
+By check (new account) (1) For new accounts, send to the applicable Fund, at the address noted below, (2) a completed application and check made payable to "NexPoint Funds I - (Fund Name)."
 All purchases must be in U.S. Dollars and must be drawn on a U.S. bank.
-Highland Funds I does not accept cash, U.S. savings bonds, traveler's checks, money orders, California warrant checks, starter checks, third- party checks, or credit card courtesy checks.
+NexPoint Funds I does not accept cash, U.S. savings bonds, traveler's checks, money orders, California warrant checks, starter checks, third- party checks, or credit card courtesy checks.
 Checks dated six months old or older and post- dated checks will not be accepted.
-By check (existing account) (1) For existing accounts, fill out and return to the Fund, at the address noted below, (2) the additional investment stub included in your account statement, or send a letter of instruction, including the Fund name and account number, with a check made payable to "Highland Funds I - NexPoint Event Driven Fund."
-All purchases must be in U.S. Dollars and must be drawn on a U.S. bank.
-Highland Funds I does not accept cash, U.S. savings bonds, traveler's checks, money orders, California warrant checks, starter checks, third-party checks, or credit card courtesy checks.
-Checks dated six months old or older and post-dated checks will not be accepted.
-By exchange You or your Financial Advisor may acquire shares of the Fund for your account by exchanging shares you own in certain other funds advised by HCMFA for shares of the same class of a Fund, subject to the conditions described in "Exchange of Shares" below.
-In addition, you or your Financial Advisor may exchange shares of a class of the Fund you own for shares of a different class of the same Fund, subject to the conditions described in "Exchange of Shares" below.
-To exchange, send written instructions to the applicable Fund, at the address noted below (2) or call 1-877-665-1287.